For best experience please turn on javascript and use a modern browser!

 • Step 7: Make an appointment to have your biometrics taken

-You can check if the IND still needs your biometrics to make your card by logging into your MyIND portal with your DigiD and checking the status of your permit there once the Immigration office has informed you that your application has been approved.
-You may provide your biometrics at any of the location in the Netherlands with a bookable time slot, but you will only be able to collect your permit card following the most recently updated instructions below in Step 8.
+All students that have applied for a residence permit that has been approved must provide biometrics in order for the permit card to be produced.
+You can check if the IND needs your biometrics (again) by logging into your MyIND portal with your DigiD and checking the status of your permit application there once the Immigration office has informed you that your application has been approved.
+If needed, please make an appointment to provide your biometrics (again).
+You may provide your biometrics at any of the IND locations or expat centers in the Netherlands with a bookable time slot, but you will only be able to collect your permit card at the IND office in Amsterdam.

-Often, the IND can use the same biometrics which you provided to them the first time you applied for a permit.
+For students that submitted an extension application: Often, the IND can use the same biometrics which you provided to them the first time you applied for a permit.
 In some cases, though, the IND will require for you to provide your biometrics again for them to be able to produce your extended permit.

 • Step 8: Collect your residence permit